Frequently Asked Questions about UPK

 Can I choose the preschool site that my child attends?

 Families who apply for the program are surveyed, inquiring their rank order preference for the preschool site they wish their child to attend.
-In most cases, we are able to accommodate families’ first or second choice.
 If for any reason a family not satisfied with their selected preschool site and wish to withdraw their child’s name, they can be placed on a waiting list for a different site.
 Should an opening later be available at their site of choice, they will be contacted.

 What is the timeline?

-Applications are accepted from December 1 - February 28 for the following school year.
-Completed applications, including all necessary registration documentation are due by February 28, 2020.
+Applications are accepted from December 1 - March 5 for the following school year.
+Completed applications, including all necessary registration documentation are due by March 5, 2021.
+The deadline has been extended to March 26 to have your Registration complete.
 As soon as the school district is notified of the grant funding, we notify families as soon as possible.

 How do I apply?

-The following are required for consideration to the program and all documents must completed and submitted by February 28th.
+The following are required for consideration to the program and all documents must completed and submitted by March 5th.
+The deadline has been extended to March 26 to have your Registration complete.

 Complete Online Registration Form*